Loperamide: History

 Loperamide hydrochloride was first synthesized in 1969 by Paul Janssen from Janssen Pharmaceuticals in Beerse, Belgium, following previous discoveries of diphenoxylate hydrochloride (1956) and fentanyl citrate (1960).

-The first clinical reports on loperamide were published in 1973 in the Journal of Medicinal Chemistry with the inventor being one of the authors.
+The first clinical reports on loperamide were published in 1973 with the inventor being one of the authors.
 The trial name for it was "R-18553".
 Loperamide oxide has a different research code: R-58425.

-The trial against placebo was conducted from December 1972 to February 1974, its results being published in 1977 in the journal Gut.
+The trial against placebo was conducted from December 1972 to February 1974, its results being published in 1977.

 In 1973, Janssen started to promote loperamide under the brand name Imodium.
 In December 1976, Imodium got US FDA approval.

 During the 1980s, Imodium became the best-selling prescription antidiarrheal in the United States.

 In March 1988, McNeil Pharmaceutical began selling loperamide as an over-the-counter drug under the brand name Imodium A-D.

 In the 1980s, loperamide also existed in the form of drops (Imodium Drops) and syrup.
 Initially, it was intended for children's usage, but Johnson & Johnson voluntarily withdrew it from the market in 1990 after 18 cases of paralytic ileus (resulting in six deaths) were registered in Pakistan and reported by the World Health Organization (WHO).
-In the following years (1990-1991), products containing loperamide have been restricted for children's use in a number of countries (ranging from two to five years of age).
+In the following years (1990-1991), products containing loperamide have been restricted for children's use in several countries (ranging from two to five years of age).

-In the late 1980s, before the US patent expired on 30 January 1990, McNeil started to develop Imodium Advanced containing loperamide and simethicone for treating both diarrhea and gas.
-In March 1997, the company patented such combination.
+In the 1980s, before the US patent expired on 30 January 1990, McNeil started to develop Imodium Advanced containing loperamide and simethicone for treating both diarrhea and gas.
+In March 1997, the company patented this combination.
 The drug was approved in June 1997, by the FDA as Imodium Multi-Symptom Relief in the form of a chewable tablet.
 A caplet formulation was approved in November 2000.

 In November 1993, loperamide was launched as an orally disintegrating tablet based on Zydis technology.

-In 2013, loperamide in the form of 2-mg tablets was added to the WHO Model List of Essential Medicines.
+In 2013, loperamide was added to the WHO Model List of Essential Medicines.

-In 2020, it was discovered by researchers at Goethe University that Loperamide was effective at killing glioblastoma cells.